 Will My Insurance Pay If I am At Fault for a Car Accident?

 If you are at fault for an accident, you may be responsible for paying for any damages that are not covered by your insurance policy.
 In some cases, your own insurance company may pay for the damages you cause in an accident.
-However, it is important to speak with your insurer to determine what is covered.
+However, it is important to speak with your insurer to determine what is covered and for how much.

 It is important to speak with an experienced car accident attorney to ensure that you know your rights and what steps to take if you are involved in an accident.
 If you have any further questions, please do not hesitate to contact our office.
 We would be happy to answer any of your questions.